laurentperrinet/Perrinet20PredictiveProcessing/Perrinet19PredictiveProcessing.md

 ### oculomotor delays PerrinetAdamsFriston14

+hello $ \LaTeX $ and hello $\tau_m=50~ms$

 The central nervous system has to contend with axonal delays, both at the sensory and the motor levels.
-For instance, in the human visuo-oculomotor system, it takes approximately $\tau_s=50~ms$ for the retinal image to reach the visual areas implicated in motion detection, and a further $\tau_m=40~ms $ to reach the oculomotor muscles.
+For instance, in the human visuo-oculomotor system, it takes approximately $\tau_s=50~ms$ for the retinal image to reach the visual areas implicated in motion detection, and a further  $\tau_m$ of 40~ms  to reach the oculomotor muscles.

 * how does this impact behaviour?
 Indeed, one challenge for modelling is to understand EMs using AI as a problem of optimal motor control under axonal delays.  let's move to a human, in particular a tennis player ---here (highly trained) Jo-Wilfried Tsonga at Wimbledon---...
 * ...  trying to intercept a passing-shot ball at a (conservative) speed of $20~m.s^{-1}$, the position sensed on the retinal space corresponds to the instant when its image formed on the photoreceptors of the retina and reaches our hypothetical motion perception area behind: and at this instant, the sensed physical position is lagging behind (as represented here by $\tau_s \cdot v 1~m$ ), that is, approximately at $45$ degrees of eccentricity (red dotted line),